-Des and Pat have been buying and breeding elite mares to give them a strong base to breed their ideal type of campdraft horse and needed a sire to complement the mares that have been purchased over the years – Connies Destiny, The Ranch Copy Cat, Soda Marrea, Jayem Snipellieta and the recently purchased (2018) Westons Snuggle.
+Des and Pat have been buying and breeding elite mares to give them a strong base to breed their ideal type of campdraft horse and needed a sire to complement the mares they purchased over the years.

 Along with his lovely rich bay colour, good temperament, looks and breeding Des and Pat are excited about Grit’s future!